-Foreign investment in Australia strengthens the local economy by providing additional capital for economic growth and healthy competition.
-And pleasingly, Australia's record in approving foreign direct investment is one of the best in developed nations with less than 0.1% of the applications received by the Foreign Investment Review Board (FIRB) rejected each year.
+Although media coverage and commentary might sometimes raise doubts, the Australian Government welcomes foreign investment.
+It understands that the many billions of dollars in foreign direct investment in Australia strengthens the local economy by providing additional capital for economic growth and healthy competition.

+Statistically, Australia's record in approving foreign investments remains one of the best in developed nations with less than 0.1% of the applications received by the Foreign Investment Review Board (FIRB) rejected each year.
+Since 2001, only four significant business acquisition applications have been rejected by the Australian Government.
+The latest of these was the proposed acquisition of Kidman & Co by a Chinese agribusiness entity.